guangmou01/FLRToolkit/README.md

 **Articles**

 -   Aitken, C. G. G., & Lucy, D. (2004).
 Evaluation of trace evidence in the form of multivariate data. *Journal of the Royal Statistical Society: Series C (Applied Statistics)*, 53(1), 109–122. <https://doi.org/10.1046/j.0035-9254.2003.05271.x>

+-   Morrison, G. S., et al. (2010).
+Estimating the Precision of the Likelihood-Ratio Output of a Forensic-Voice-Comparison System. *The Speaker and Language Recognition Workshop*, 63-70.

 -   Morrison, G. S. (2013).
 Tutorial on logistic-regression calibration and fusion: Converting a score to a likelihood ratio. *Australian Journal of Forensic Sciences*, 45(2), 173–197. <https://doi.org/10.1080/00450618.2012.733025>